 Trump Jr., Manafort and Kushner meet with a Russian lawyer with the promise that she had information that could “incriminate Hillary.”
 News breaks that the Democratic National Committee has been hacked likely by Russia.
 Papadopolous offers to meet with MFA on behalf of the campaign.
 Page requested permission to travel to Russia.
 Lewandowski is fired and Manafort replaces him.
 Papadopolous and Page interact with Sessions.

-June 3: Rob Goldstone, a music publicist, emails offering “very high level and sensitive information” that could “incriminate Hillary” and is part of “Russia and its government’s support for Mr. Trump.”
+June 3: Rob Goldstone, a music publicist, emails Trump Jr. offering “very high level and sensitive information” that could “incriminate Hillary” and is part of “Russia and its government’s support for Mr. Trump.”
 Goldstone represents Emin Agalarov, whose father is a major real estate developer close to Putin.
 Agalarov asks Goldstone to pass this along for his father, who was offered the information by the “Crown prosecutor of Russia.”
 Trump Jr. promptly responds: “If it’s what you say I love it especially later in the summer.”

 June 7: Trump promises a “major speech about Hillary Clinton’s crimes”

 June 9: Trump Jr., Manafort and Kushner meet with Russian lawyer Natalia Veselnitskaya and others at Trump Tower.
 Veselnitskaya told Bloomberg News she aimed to show the Trump campaign that major Democratic donors had evaded U.S. taxes as well as to lobby against the Magnitsky Act.
 (The law blocks Russians that are suspected of human rights abuses by freezing assets, real estate and banning entry to the United States.
 In retaliation for passing the Magnitsky Act, Putin banned U.S. adoptions of Russian children.)